-Forecasters: Tropical Storm Idalia forms in Gulf of Mexico
+Tropical Storm Idalia takes aim at Gulf of Mexico on a possible track toward the US, forecasters say

 “This will ensure you can evacuate tens of miles inland to a safe location should the need arise,” the Florida Division of Emergency Management said on social media.

+Florida has mobilized 1,100 National Guard members, and “they have at their disposal 2,400 high-water vehicles, as well as 12 aircraft that can be used for rescue and recovery efforts,” said DeSantis, the Republican governor who is a candidate for the GOP presidential nomination.

+“If you are in the path of this storm, you should expect power outages,” he added.
+“So please prepare for that, particularly if this storm ends up coming in the Tallahassee region, there’s a lot trees that are going to get knocked down, the power lines are going to get knocked down – that is just going to happen, so just be prepared for that and be able to do what you need to do.”

-Thirty-three Florida counties are under a state of emergency, the agency said in a separate statement.
+Thirty-three Florida counties are under a state of emergency, the state emergency management agency said.

-So far this year, the U.S. East Coast has been spared from cyclones but in the west, Tropical Storm Hilary caused widespread flooding, mudslides and road closures earlier this month in Mexico, California, Nevada and points to the north.
+So far this year, the U.S. East Coast has been spared from cyclones.
+But in the West, Tropical Storm Hilary caused widespread flooding, mudslides and road closures earlier this month in Mexico, California, Nevada and points to the north.

 The National Oceanic and Atmospheric Administration recently said the 2023 hurricane season would be far busier than initially forecast, partly because of extremely warm ocean temperatures.
 The season runs through Nov.
 30, with August and September typically the peak.